 Lemala Mara-Ndutu: Our full report

-Lemala Mara and Lemala Ndutu are party of the Lemala family of camps, which include Lemala Ngorngoro, Lemala Ewanjan and Lemala Manyara.
-This seasonal camp moves twice in the year - Lemala Mara spends June through October in the northern Serengeti by the Mara River, before closing for two weeks in November and then re-opens as Lemala Ndutu in the southern Ndutu plains from December through March.
+Lemala’s camp in the Serengeti is a seasonal camp that moves twice in the year: as Lemala Mara Camp it is ...... based from June to October in the northern Serengeti by the Mara River, before closing for two weeks in November and then re-opening as Lemala Ndutu Camp in the southern Ndutu plains, where it stays from December to March.

-You'll most likely visit Lemala Mara or Lemala Ndutu with your own private guide but it is also possible to fly in and use the camps own vehicles and guides.
+You'll most likely visit Lemala Mara or Lemala Ndutu with your own private guide but it is also possible to fly in and use the camp's own vehicles and guides.

 Lemala Mara-Ndutu is a good quality semi-permanent tented camp.
 Staying here will give you excellent access to the area of the Serengeti where the wildebeest migration should be at that time.
-The camp is comfortable, stylish and well run - and the communal dining aspect lends it a real bush-camp feel.
+The camp is comfortable, stylish and well run by friendly staff - and the communal dining aspect lends it a real bush-camp feel.

-Ideal length of stay: Stay here for 3 - 4 nights to explore the surrounding area and wildebeest migration.
+- Stay here for 3 - 4 nights to explore the surrounding area and wildebeest migration.

 Food & drink